Boeing Dreamliner incidents raise safety concerns

 "It doesn't mean we are going to cancel our orders.
 It's a revolutionary airplane," he said.

-Other carriers already flying the Dreamliner are Ethiopian Airlines, LAN Airlines, LOT Polish Airlines and United Airlines.
+Other carriers already flying the Dreamliner are Ethiopian Airlines ETHA.UL, LAN Airlines, LOT Polish Airlines LOT.UL and United Airlines (UAL.N).

 40 GALLON SPILL